In this guide

 Postponing or adjourning a hearing may cause inconvenience to people who have made themselves available to attend and give evidence on the original hearing dates, and who may be unable to attend a hearing at a later date.

-Fairness to the nurse or midwife3
+Fairness to the nurse, midwife or nursing associate3

 If an adjournment is granted, the panel shall also consider whether to impose an interim order.